 Any gulet cruise is to some extent subject to the elements, and therefore prone to more or less significant changes of plan.
 Of course, any plan that cannot be changed is a bad one, so we design our itineraries specifically with the potential for such changes in mind - we plan the unplannable!

 If that sounds grandiose, it's really just practical.
-We enable our tour experts to be very familiar with the areas we travel and with alternative sites or schedules; we make sure that they communicate well with our captains and crews; and we design our itineraries in such a way that there is room for a little flexibility.
-Especially guests on our Cycladic cruise, with its long crossings of the open Aegean, will have witnessed the daily conferences between our captain, my fellow expert and myself, determining the plan for the next few days on a daily basis.
+We enable our tour experts to be very familiar with the areas we travel and with alternative sites or schedules; we make sure that they communicate well with our captains and crews; and we design our itineraries in such a way that there is room for flexibility.
+Especially on our Cycladic cruise, with its long crossings of the open Aegean, guests will have witnessed the daily conferences between our captain, my fellow expert and myself, determining the plan for the next few days on a daily basis.